 How To Make Fruit of the Forest Pie

-If you have always wanted to make a homemade pie but didn’t know where to start, try this recipe.
+Try this recipe if you have always wanted to make a homemade pie but didn’t know where to start.
 It’s so easy and turns out perfect every time.

 Just look at how easy it is!

-- Chop up the fruit and mix it with the sugar and cornstarch.
-What you want to see is a filling that looks like this:
+- Chop up the fruit into a large bowl and toss to mix it with sugar and cornstarch.
+What you want to see is a filling with chunks of fruit that looks like this:

-- Gently lay the crust in the pie plate.
+- Gently lay the bottom pie crust in a 9-inch pie pan and crimp the edges.
 I really like using refrigerated or frozen pie crusts.
 They save me so much time.
-Let it thaw completely and gently lay it in your pie plate.
-If your pie crust is still too cold it could crack and break.
+Let it thaw completely and gently place it on your pie plate.
+If your bottom crust is still too cold it could crack and break.

 That’s it!
 Let it cool then slice and serve with whipped cream.